ted-jung/kubespray/README-by-Ted.md

      - RR: [account]-k8s-rr[#n]

-   * how to exchange key from local to VMs
+   * how to exchange key to access without from local to VMs

      i.g) for i in {1..3};